Elixir is a dynamic, functional language for building scalable and maintainable applications.

 1 test, 0 failures

-Mix is also able to manage dependencies and integrates with the Hex package manager, which performs dependency resolution, fetches remote packages, and hosts documentation for the whole ecosystem.
+Mix also integrates with the Hex package manager for dependency management and hosting documentation for the whole ecosystem.

 Interactive development

-Tools like IEx (Elixir's interactive shell) are able to leverage many aspects of the language and platform to provide auto-complete, debugging tools, code reloading, as well as nicely formatted documentation:
+Tools like IEx (Elixir's interactive shell) leverage the language and platform to provide auto-complete, debugging tools, code reloading, as well as nicely formatted documentation:

 $ iex